izmomin45/Izhar-Portfolio/README.md

 In my free time, I enjoy exploring new data analysis tools and techniques while continuously seeking opportunities to expand my knowledge and skills.
 Whether working collaboratively in a team or independently, I am driven by the excitement of discovering actionable insights and using data to solve complex problems.

 This repository serves as a platform to showcase my skills, share projects, and track my progress in the field of data analytics.
-## 📞 9834011201    ✉️ izmomin445@gmail.com
+### 📞 9834011201    ✉️ izmomin445@gmail.com

-## Internship
-### Internship Experience
+# Internship

 ### Data Analyst Intern

-Company: Unified Mentor Pvt.
+#### Company: Unified Mentor Pvt.
 Ltd.
 Duration: October 25, 2024 – December 25, 2024
 Key Responsibilities:

-Analyzed large datasets to derive actionable insights and presented findings to stakeholders.
+1]Analyzed large datasets to derive actionable insights and presented findings to stakeholders.

-Designed interactive dashboards to track key performance indicators (KPIs) effectively.
+2]Designed interactive dashboards to track key performance indicators (KPIs) effectively.

-Applied advanced data visualization techniques using Power BI and Python libraries (Matplotlib, Seaborn).
+3]Applied advanced data visualization techniques using Power BI and Python libraries (Matplotlib, Seaborn).

 Conducted data cleaning, transformation, and feature engineering for enhanced modeling accuracy.